arielhr1987/leira-cron-jobs/README.txt

 = Can I create new cron jobs with this plugin =

 No. The plugin only allows you to run, edit and delete the cron job.
-However, we plan the have this feature soon.

 = What aspects of the cron job i will be able to edit =

-The tool will help you to edit schedule, next execution time and the cron arguments
+The tool will help you to edit schedule, next execution time and the cron job arguments

 = Can I manage wordpress schedules =